opentraffic/reporter/README.md

 docker network create --driver bridge opentraffic
 #start up just the reporter python service (does the map matching)
 #TODO: add -e DATASTORE_URL=http://localhost:8003/store? back in when its ready
-docker run -d --net opentraffic -p 8002 --name reporter-py -v /some/path/to:/data/valhalla reporter:latest
+docker run -d --net opentraffic -p 8002 --name reporter-py -v /some/path/to:/data/valhalla opentraffic/reporter:latest
 #before we start the kafka worker you'll need the format of your incoming messages, right now separated value or json
 #we specify what formatter we want and its properties with a simple string
 #the first char is the separator to use when parsing the args out of the string